Rich in Fiber

 – Consumed raw (washed) or as applesauce

-– Chopped: Added to salads, slaws, and cereal or fruit salads.
+– Chopped: Added to salads, slaws, cereal, or fruit salads.

 – Grilled: Served with pork chops, ribs, pancakes, or French toast